hackerb9/Tandy-Terminfo/README.md

   Aliases: `td102-ns`, `td102-8`
 * `td102-s`: Tandy Model 102 (has status line).
 40 columns x 7 rows.
   Alias: `td102-7`

+## Testing

+You can test whether it worked by pressing Control-L. If it clears the screen, then you have correctly installed the TERMINFO files.
+You can also try running a `curses` program, such as the BSD game "worms" which animates ASCII worms crawling on your screen. (`apt install bsdgames`).

 ## Suggestions